neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         threads.
         The methods in this section are only available in the multicore version of NEURON.

-        Multiple threads cannot be used with :func:`extracellular`, :func:`LinearMechanism`, and only with the fixed step and global variable time step integration methods.
+        Multiple threads can only be used with fixed step or global variable time step integration methods.
+	Also, they cannot be used with :func:`extracellular`, :func:`LinearMechanism`, or the rxd (reaction-diffusion) module.
+Note that rxd provides its own threading for extracellular diffusion and 3d intracellular simulation, specified via e.g. ``rxd.nthread(4)``.

         Mechanisms that are not thread safe can only be used by thread 0.